jabirafarhath/womenTree-MERN/README.md

 <br>

-To run the app, use the following command:
+Navigate into frontend directory:

 ```
 cd frontend
 ```

+To run the app, use the following command:

 ```
 npm run dev